twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt11-24-conditioned-phenomena%zh.rst

 In your body there are matter conditioning by action (kamma), mind (citta), temperature (utu) and food (āhāra).
 Therefore these are saṅkhāra dhamma and end up with perishing.
 Your minds are with mental factors (cetasika).
 With the food smell and the smelling consciousness, with the eating and the taste consciousness, with the joyful things and the joyful mind, etc. arise.

 These different kinds of mind are conditioning by causes and will end up with perishing.
 You only have mind and body.
 These are saṅkhāra dhamma.
-Therefore all are ending up with perishing.
+So all are ending up with perishing.
 Therefore I am urging you not to pray for any mind and body existence.

 (Sayadaw continued to explain the following well known verses on saṅkhāra dhamma)